warlockdn/maizzle-markdown-demo/src/content/reject-queued-transaction.md

 - **Qualifying Event:**     New Hire
 - **Rejection reason:**     Required documentation not submitted

-If you have any questions, please call Enrollment at [800.235.7111](tel:8002357111).
+If you have any questions, please call the Enrollment Team at [800.235.7111](tel:800.235.7111).

 We value your business and look forward to serving you!

 <x-signature></x-signature>